The Scatty Mum

 Can I make this dish ahead of time?

-You can prepare this dish right up to the point you are going to put it in the oven and store in the fridge overnight.
+You can prepare this dish right up to the point you are going to put it in the oven and store it in the fridge overnight.
 The flavours will infuse more into the veggies.
 Just lay out flat on a baking tray when ready to roast.

 roasted carrots and green beans on a black plate witha rosemary and carrot garnish.